 Successes include a continued rebound of automobile and other roll-on/roll-off cargoes and an increase in cruise-related revenues based on a new contractual agreement

 In addition, JAXPORT improved its balance sheet by reducing overall debt by $28 million and improving debt service coverage ratios.

-These financial results reflect JAXPORT’s positive year operationally with additional records set in container volume and vessel calls.
-JAXPORT facilities moved a record 923,660 containers or twenty-foot equivalent units (TEUs) in FY 2012.
-Container volume has grown more than 32 percent since 2008.
-When combined with the volumes from private users of the harbor, Jacksonville is now Florida’s number one container port.
+These financial results reflect JAXPORT’s positive year operationally with another record set in container volume.
+JAXPORT facilities moved a record 926,810 containers or twenty-foot equivalent units (TEUs) in FY 2013.
+Container volume has grown 33 percent since 2008, making JAXPORT one of the few U.S. seaports to experience growth even through the recent global economic downtown.